How do I troubleshoot instance metadata issues on my EC2 Linux instance?

 Proxy configuration

-If you're using a proxy to access the Internet, then you must exclude the IMDS IP address (169.254.169.254).
-If the IMDS IP address isn't excluded, then you might not be able to retrieve instance metadata.
+If you're using a proxy to access the internet, then you must exclude the IMDS IP address (169.254.169.254).
+If you don't exclude the IMDS IP address, then you might not be able to retrieve instance metadata.

 Local firewall rules

-Firewalls in the instance might prevent some or all processes from accessing the IMDS.
+Firewalls in the instance might prevent access to the IMDS by some processes.

-Make sure that firewalls in the instance's operating system aren't blocking outgoing traffic to the instance metadata IP address.
+Make sure that firewalls in the instance's operating system don't block outgoing traffic to the instance metadata IP address.
 Firewalls include iptables, UFW (uncomplicated firewall), and so on.

 Chain INPUT (policy ACCEPT)